 set.seed(1234) num_patches <- 5 #number of patches in metacommunity num_spp <- 6 #number of POSSIBLE spp in metacommunity

-Once we have the number of species and number of patches specified, we can create a p X s matrix and trasform it in to a data frame.
+Once we have the number of species and number of patches specified, we can create a p X s matrix and transform it in to a data frame.
 This is the dataframe we will eventually populate with our abundance data.

 meta_comm1 <- data.frame(matrix(NA, nrow = num_patches, ncol = num_spp))

 Lastly in our setup, we have to establish the probability that a species occurs at a given site.
-We assume that some species are fairly ubiquitous (high probability of occurrence) while some species are rarer (low probablity of occurrence).
-Additionally, we assign a parameter K. K is the rank abundance, or the abudance we expect at equilibrium IF the species occurs.
+We assume that some species are fairly ubiquitous (high probability of occurrence) while some species are rarer (low probability of occurrence).
+Additionally, we assign a parameter K. K is the rank abundance, or the abundance we expect at equilibrium IF the species occurs.

 Note: These are currently all made up numbers just to see if this structure works.
 We can adjust these to be more biologically relevant.
-Additionally, I have tried to use a rank abundance system, but we may find a better system, or find a better way to implement rank abundance.
+Additionally, I have tried to use a rank abundance system, but we may find a better system or find a better way to implement rank abundance.
 I am open to suggestions

 S <- c(0.95,0.9,0.75,0.50,0.20,0.1) #an array of probability values for the occurence of each spp K <- c(60,50,40,30,20,10) #this is just an example, but k is the abundance at each rank (i think?)